ethanabrooks/dissertation/policy-iteration.typ

 #figure(
   image("figures/policy-iteration/algorithm.png"),
   caption: [
-    Comparison of ICPI with three baselines, "No ArgMax," "Tabular Q," and "Nearest Neighbor."
-The $y$-axis depicts regret (normalized between 0 and 1), computed relative to an optimal return with a discount-factor of 0.8.
-The $x$-axis depicts time-steps during training.
-Error bars are standard errors from four seeds.
+    Comparison of ICPI with three baselines.
+    // , "No ArgMax," "Tabular Q," and "Nearest
+    // Neighbor."
+The $y$-axis depicts regret (normalized between 0 and 1), computed
+    // relative to an optimal return with a discount-factor of 0.8.
+The $x$-axis
+    // depicts time-steps during training.
+Error bars are standard errors from four
+    // seeds.
   ],
   placement: top
 ) <fig:algorithms>